DataDog/system-tests/docs/weblog/README.md

 The chosen operation must be injected with the `GET` or `POST` parameter.

 Query parameters and body fields required in the `GET` and `POST` method:
-- `command`: containing the string to be executed as a command.
+- `command`: containing string or an array of strings to be executed as a command.

 The endpoint should support the following content types in the `POST` method:
 - `application/x-www-form-urlencoded`